AndersenLab/dry-guide/docs/pipeline-wiGATK.md

 ## --sample_sheet

-The sample sheet is the output of `5.low_map_cov_for_seq_sheet.Rmd` after running `alignment-nf` (soon to be integrated into alignment-nf).
+The sample sheet is automatically generated from `alignment-nf`.
 The sample sheet contains 5 columns as detailed below:

 | strain   | bam   | bai   | coverage  | percent_mapped   |
 |:----|:-------|:------|:-----------|:-------------|